-Following a 2-year development programme, Abeo has introduced a “joint-free” solution for the SL-deck making it possible to conceal the traditional precast ceiling joints.
+Following a 2-year development programme, Abeo has introduced a “joint-free” solution for SL-decks making it possible to conceal the traditional ceiling joint between two precast slabs.

 With the new solution, SL-decks are delivered with a 250mm recess in the underside ready to be spackled after the SL-decks have been lifted in place.
 The solution ensures that the final ceiling surface will appear even and homogenous without visible joints and thus makes it possible to improve the aesthetic quality in a very cost-efficient way – without the use of a dropped ceiling system.

 SL-decks with joint-free solution

 Drag the arrow left or right to see the difference between a traditional precast slab ceiling and the SL-deck joint-free solution.

 SL-decks are produced with a 5mm deep and 250mm wide recess in the edges of the underside, creating a 500mm wide recess across two slabs to even out camber differences.

 Spackling paste is applied in the total length of the joint after which a fibre mesh is put into the wet paste.
 The joint is then spackled again, wet in wet.

 After drying out, the recess is spackled for a second time and the recess is grinded and primed.

 The underside of the SL-deck is – per standard – produced with a self-levelling mortar, which, against the steel bed, provides a very smooth surface.
 It is not necessary to apply spackling paste to the underside of SL-decks, however, spot filling might be necessary to repair potential transportation or installation damages.